-Because most homes don’t have a ton of outdoor outlets—and if they aren’t working, there isn’t a second nearby outlet you can use—here are some tips to help you fix the problem fast.
-If none of these solutions work—or if you’re not comfortable doing some light electrical work on your own—then reach out to a professional electrician to diagnose and remedy the problem.
+If none of these solutions work, or you’re not comfortable doing light electrical work on your own—then reach out to a professional electrician to diagnose and remedy the problem.

-One of the first things you should do when you notice an outlet isn’t working is check out the circuit breaker to see if it has tripped or has blown a fuse.
-To find out if either of those things are the issue, go to your electrical panel, which is often found in basements, laundry rooms, or garages.
+One of the first things you should do when you notice an outlet isn’t working, check out the circuit breaker to see if it has tripped or has blown a fuse.
+To find out if either of those things is the issue, go to your electrical panel, which is often found in basements, laundry rooms, or garages.
 If you notice that any breaker switches are in the “off” position, the breaker has been tripped.

 Tripped circuit breakers are most often caused by a circuit overload or a short circuit from a device that is plugged into a circuit.
 If you notice that this is the issue, the best option is to call a professional electrician to remedy the issue.
 This is especially important because sometimes the problem can be a loose wire in the electrical box.
 Only experienced electricians should work with loose wires.